 What are the risks of opioids?

 Opioids can cause drowsiness, nausea, constipation, or itching.
 They can affect urination and breathing.
 Many people become addicted to opioids.
 They can cause serious harm, including overdose and even death.
-It is very important to use them as prescribed by your doctor.
+It’s very important to use them as prescribed by your doctor.

 Things to consider

 Talk to your doctor about ways to manage chronic pain.
-They can help you create a plan that works without abusing pain medicine.
+He or she can help you create a plan that works without abusing pain medicine.
 There are pain management strategies you can try that do not include medicines.
 These include applying ice and/or heat to the area, acupuncture, and meditation and relaxation techniques.

 Questions to ask your doctor

-- Do I need pain medicine before and/or after surgery?
-If so, what type of pain medicine do I need?
+- Do I need pain medicine before my surgery?
+If so, what kind?

-- How long do I need to take pain medicine?
+- How long will I need to take pain medicine?